dakle/shp-topojson/README.md

 ```

 ## Example
 In the following example we will be starting with the S_FLD_HAZ_AR.shp file ( as well as the other mandatory files that make up the shapefile ).
-Before any modification these files add up to about 38 MB in size.
+Before any modification these files add up to ~38 MB in size.

-We will start by converting the shapefile to a geoJSON format with a new filename nc-geo.json.
+We will start by converting the shapefile to a geoJSON format with a new filename ncgeo.json.
 Please note that all files are in the build folder and will be reflected in the example commands.
 ```
 ogr2ogr -f "GeoJSON" build/ncgeo.json build/S_FLD_HAZ_AR.shp
 ```